Gen Z, the stage is yours…

 Perhaps as a result of this dependable support and extended social promotion, a wide range of fantastic Gen Z businesses have grown up around circular or sustainable concepts.
 Much more open to the concept of reselling or repairing (of course, all aided by modern, tech-forward solutions), Gen Z are able to embrace (and fully understand) markets that wouldn’t have been considered viable only a few years ago.

-Gen Z seems to have a knack for building businesses that have value chains firmly embedded into their very foundations.
+This generation seems to have a knack for building businesses that have value chains firmly embedded into their very foundations.
 AgriCycle is a great example of this.
 Their Jali Fruit Co. brand is also a GoodCarts member.

 They work with a global network of over 35,000 smallholders across a vertically-integrated value chain to enable revenue generation and sustainable growth.
 The result is a range of brands with fantastic appeal and a real underlying purpose.
 The company exists to eradicate extreme poverty around the world and is making huge waves through the innovative deployment of technology, strategic connections with community networks and clever products.